bgachara/bgachara.github.io/posts/rust_ref.md

 ### Blocks

-- block of code is a collection of statements and an optional expression contained within {}
+- A block of code is a collection of statements and an optional expression contained within {}

 ```rust